realatharva15/vulnnet_writeup/README.md

 zaproxy
 ```

-we will set the target url to http://vulnnet.thm, activvate ajax spider and attack the website. after sometime we find a highly critical vulnerability at the location /index.php?referer
+we will set the target url to http://vulnnet.thm, activate ajax spider and attack the website. after sometime we find a highly critical vulnerability at the location /index.php?referer

 ![image1](https://github.com/realatharva15/vulnnet_writeup/blob/main/images/zap.png)